 FICS probe reveals Euro banks traded large sums of cryptos: Investigating financial activities that happened over a period of two years, Lithuania’s Financial Crime Investigation Services has revealed that major European banks have been facilitating crypto-fiat dealings.

 With increased interests in crypto and fundraising from ICOs, the FCIS is concerned with money laundering being done under the garb of crypto transactions through e-wallets located overseas.

 Follow BitcoinNews.com on Twitter: @bitcoinnewscom

 Want to advertise or get published on BitcoinNews.com? – View our Media Kit PDF here.

 Image Courtesy: Bitcoin News

-The post Europe: Crypto and Blockchain News Roundup, 3rd to 9th August 2018 appeared first on BitcoinNews.com.
+The post Europe: Crypto and Blockchain News Roundup, 5th to 11th October 2018 appeared first on BitcoinNews.com.